clonesht/OctoPrint-DevHelper/README.md

  - Modify the template files
  - Enter a part of the local fs path of the template file you want to reload to the `Part of template file path` field.
    (eg. `dev_helper` if you want to reload ~/.octoprint/plugins/DevHelper/templates/dev_helper_sidebar.jinja2 file.)
- - Hit `Clear cache` button.
+ - Hit the `Clear cache` button.
  - It should display `Done: Cleared template cache: 1` at the bottom of the sidebar widget.
- - When reloading the page you should see effect of the modifications immediately.
+ - When reloading the page you should see the effect of the modifications immediately.

 ### Reload python source code